Thorexus/noteMakedow/English-guide-camp 2022/adjective.md

     The tall man walking into the room.
 ```

-> Now that the person you are talking to is know who to look at <span style="color:DarkCyan">or</span> to look out for.
+> Now that the person you are talking to getting the knowledge of who to look at <span style="color:DarkCyan">or</span> to look out for.

 > Let look at one of the more interesting

 ### example : 2

 > As all you can see from the example above.
-The man can be imagine more clearly.
+The man can be imagine more clearly by giving him more description.
 ```text
     The tall white mask and suited man walking in the room.
 ```